 To help you understand it even better, in the next section we will list out some of the common scenarios where the D&O insurance can be useful for the company.

 A Fiduciary duty is the one where one party is obliged to act in the best interest of another.
 An organization’s fiduciary duties are towards their trustees, shareholders, and many a time even employees.
 Now, breaching of these duties is the scenario when an organization does not act in the best interest of the other party.
 This can be in form of not releasing fund in time when the creditors of an organization are need of some capital in which case the creditors of the company have all the rights to sue the directors of the company.
-The cost of all the legal procedures will be covered by the D&O insurance
+The cost of all the legal procedures will be covered by the D&O insurance agency.

 Misrepresentation is a false or inaccurate statement made between 2 parties with an objective to win the consent of one of the party by the second one.
 For a company, misrepresentation occurs when for example a false deadline is provided to the other party in order to get the contract but in actual when the order is to completed by the given deadline, the officers of the company become legally liable and can be sued by the customer or the party.
 Faking the other party about your licensing information in order to get the contract is also an example of misrepresentation.
 Some other instances of misrepresentation include false advertising and lying about environmental Consciousness.

 Directors of an organization have their shares in the organization and when one of the directors of the company intentionally tries to manipulate the true net worth of the company for personal gains, then it is termed as Directors Vs. Director action, in this scenario, no outsider is required to hold the culprit legally liable and the cover would be provided by the D&O insurance for the entire legal process.

-- When the directors and officers of the company follow corrupt practices and make wrong uses of the funds the company and other resources too.
+When the directors and officers of the company follow corrupt practices and make wrong uses of the funds the company and other resources too.

 The absence of corporate governance

 People at higher positions in a company are by default exposed to the public which means that it will not always be the case that their decisions, actions or opinions will be positively accepted by the public or other companies and thus, in response they can receive the statements like “See you in court” or any other form of it.